tafseer-nayeem/BengaliSummarization/README.md

 ## Citation

-If you use any of the resources or it's related to your work, please cite the paper.
+If you use any of the resources or it's relevant to your work, please cite the paper.

 ```
 @inproceedings{chowdhury-etal-2021-bensumm,